castorini/pyserini/project-description.md

 hits[0].lucene_document.get('raw')
 ```

-You'll get the complete JSON document, inside of which is the following text:
+You'll get the complete JSON document, and inside you'll find the following passage text:

 > Cookbook: Lobster roll Media: Lobster roll A lobster-salad style roll from The Lobster Roll in Amagansett, New York on the Eastern End of Long Island A lobster roll is a fast-food sandwich native to New England made of lobster meat served on a grilled hot dog-style bun with the opening on the top rather than the side.
 The filling may also contain butter, lemon juice, salt and black pepper, with variants made in other parts of New England replacing the butter with mayonnaise.
 Others contain diced celery or scallion.
 Potato chips or french fries are the typical sides.

 ### Dense Retrieval Using Lucene

 The `LuceneHnswDenseSearcher` class provides the entry point for dense retrieval using Lucene HNSW indexes, which has an API that parallels `LuceneSearcher`.
-Here, we perform dense retrieval using BGE-base-en-v1.5 embeddings from the MS MARCO passage corpus:
+Here, we perform dense retrieval using BGE-base-en-v1.5 embeddings on the MS MARCO passage corpus, with ONNX query inference:

 ```python
 from pyserini.search.lucene import LuceneHnswDenseSearcher